>

 According to a 2018 SCORE study cited by a 2019 SBA report, most people do not start businesses to pursue freedom.

 Nearly 72% of business owners are motivated primarily by the dream of becoming their boss, 69% state their business idea originated from something they enjoy doing, and 63% express they started their own companies because they want to learn new skills.
+Nearly 50% of them desire to make an income from doing something they are passionate about.

 3. Boosting Your Potential Earnings